shr3yajaisal/RiboStrike/README.md

 Each bioassay (e.g., PCBA-1030, PCBA-1379) represents an experiment testing how different chemical compounds interact with a specific biological target.

 6. Steps to setup the present the data in structured manner -
-a) Environment setup -
+- Environment setup -
-- Install prerequisites - Python , deepchem, sci - kit learn, tensor flow gpu installed (conda environment is recommended)
-- Clone the RiboStrike repo
+-- Install prerequisites - Python , deepchem, sci - kit learn, tensor flow gpu installed (conda environment is recommended) -- Clone the RiboStrike repo